BrevityLabs/tallyho-app/README.md

 # tallyho-app
-The mobile part of the Tallyho
+The mobile part of the Tallyho web application (www.tallyho.in)